(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

 This is just the stuff I remember now.
 I reserve the right to modify this post with no notification or logic.
 But I probably won’t since I’m lazy.

-Overall I’m going to say I was entertained and this was a more good than bad movie.
+Overall I’m going to say I was entertained and this was a bold and fine movie.
 It sparked the biggest controversy of any Star Wars movie.
 With the prequels, the critics and the fans hated them.
 With the original trilogy, the critics and the fans loved them.
 With this one, the critics loved it and barely 55% of fans liked it.
-I like a good shitstorm.
+I’m with the professionals this time.